davemollen/bubble-shooter-game/README.md

 - React
 - React Hooks & Context
 - TypeScript

+## Server
+The repository for the server can be found [here](https://github.com/davemollen/bubble-shooter-server)

 ## Goal
 The goal for this project was to get more practice with algorithms, React Hooks & Context and TypeScript.